Analytical Storytelling

 Tailor your Pitch for Them

 A certain story may work very well for this audience but not for that one.
 For instance, an average group of middle management in a healthcare setting has a limited appetite for statistics.
 A group of scientists from a blood lab expects details.
-They need statistics and will be disappointed if you cannot explain it.
+They need statistics and will be disappointed if you cannot explain those.
 They will most likely challenge you.
 Know about your audience and think what is important to them, what concerns them and what is their educational background.

 What is the Purpose of Your Presentation?